rclone/rclone/docs/content/docs.md

 Rclone has a number of options to control its behaviour.

+Options that take parameters can have the values passed in two ways, `--option=value` or `--option value`.
+However boolean (true/false) options behave slightly differently to the other options in that `--boolean` sets the option to `true` and the absence of the flag sets it to `false`.
+It is also possible to specify `--boolean=false` or `--boolean=true`.
+Note that `--boolean false` is not valid - this is parsed as `--boolean` and the `false` is parsed as an extra command line argument for rclone.

 Options which use TIME use the go time parser.
 A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid